Frnasbukhari/compsci-notes/notes/Intelligent-data-analysis/gpt-questions/Week1_Practice_Set.md

 12. **Answer**

    1. The **1 Hz high‑pass** filter.
-   2. Its transfer function is ≈0 below 1 Hz; applying operator \(H\) annihilates the subspace of interest.
+   2. Its transfer function is ≈0 below 1 Hz; applying operator $H$ annihilates the subspace of interest.
    3. • Omit the high‑pass (or set cutoff ≤ 0.05 Hz).
       • Keep ICA → notch → low‑pass 30 Hz.